Cinnamon rabbit: Lifestyle and behavior

 The Cinnamon is adapted and suitable to be kept as a pet, and is large enough for children, who are advised against keeping smaller breeds due to their delicate nature, but also advised against keeping giant breeds as they may be too large to handle.

 The Cinnamon is a hardy breed—it tends to live between 5 and 8 years—and is laidback, fairly calm, well disposed, and enjoys attention.
 Its coat is short and easy to care for, so weekly grooming with a slicker brush should be adequate for the majority of the year.
 However, biweekly grooming may be necessary during the shedding season.
 The Cinnamon, like any breed of rabbit, will benefit from a well-balanced diet, plenty of room to exercise, various toys to chew on, and plenty of time spent with its owner.

-Food and housing

-The Cinnamon rabbit required a well balanced diet to remain healthy.
-Grass hay, cecotropes, and green foods are staples in the diet of a domestic rabbit.
-Grass hay can consist of timothy, meadow, oat, rye, barley or Bermuda grasses.
-If grass hay is not available, legume hay is an acceptable alternative.
-Legume hay is very rich with nutrients which a domestic rabbit does not need; therefore, it should only be an alternative.
-Flowers, fruits and vegetables are acceptable to feed a domestic rabbit but only in small amounts, not as an entire meal.
-Water should be constantly available for a rabbit.

-All rabbits should be raised indoors, and free-roaming if possible.
-If not, then a cage should be at least 3 feet by 4 feet of adequate space.
-It is possible to litter train a rabbit.
-The cage should be tall enough for the rabbit to stand on its back legs without hitting its head.
-The cage should be resistant to chewing, as well as big enough for the rabbit to have a rest area and a place to hide.
-If the rabbit is kept in a cage for the majority of the time, it should be taken out a few hours of the day for exercise to avoid health problems.
-Bedding such as a pelleted litter is also something that is beneficial for the rabbit's housing.

 Uses

 Rabbits tend to be bred for one of four things: meat, fur, show, or pet use.
 The Cinnamon rabbit is referred to as the "All-Purpose Rabbit", because it fulfills all four of these purposes.